fclaerho/buildstack/README.md

 ### Handlers ###

+When setting an handler in the manifest, 3 values are possible:
+  * A value of `Exception` indicates the handler is not supported and raise an error.
+  * A value of `None` indicates that there is nothing to do for this handler.
+  * A generator callback with the proper signature.

-All handlers are generators and can yield either:
+A generator callback can yield either:
   * a command, i.e. a sequence of strings, e.g. `yield "echo", "hello"`
   * any single object -- considered as an error object and raising `build.Error()`